Bingostew/FFF/README.md

     `npm install svelte vite @sveltejs/vite-plugin-svelte`

 ### Build and Run
-Run `npm run dev`.
+Run `npm run dev -- --host`.
 Copy and paste the output link in the browser to visualize app.

 ## Tools and Frameworks
 <img width="150" height="168" alt="image" src="https://github.com/user-attachments/assets/a8e74586-a23d-43a2-a342-3e09b26ee75c" />